AbhijitSP11/Todo-App/Readme.md

     <https://github.com/AbhijitSP11/Todo-App.git>

-2. Navigate to the project directory:
+2. Navigate to the project directory: cd TODO-APP
+3. Install Vite and the necessary dependencies: npm i vite or yarn add vite

-3. Start the development server: yarn dev or npm run dev
+4. Start the development server: yarn dev or npm run dev

-4. Open your browser and visit `http://localhost:3000` to see the application.
+5. Open your browser and visit `http://localhost:3000` to see the application.

 ## Technologies Used